dustinpfister/blog_posts/_posts/js-array-filter.md

 ## 3 - js array filter examples

-In this section I will just be going over a whole buch of use case examples of the array filter method.
+In this section I will just be going over a whole bunch of use case examples of the array filter method.
+Many of these examples might not have any typical real would use case value, however some of them might.
+It would be best to just start working on your own projects and start finding your own unique use case examples of the array filter method.
+However if you would like to see a few examples that might help to inspire you to get working on your own code maybe this section will help.

 ### 3.1 - remove invalid values